Martin's Conjecture in the Enumeration Degrees: Acknowledgments

 \section{Acknowledgments}

-Thanks to Mariya Soskova for many helpful discussions and advice, to Josiah Jacobsen-Grocott for sharing his insight, and to Beth Gatho for her thoughtful suggestions.
+Thanks to Mariya Soskova for many helpful discussions and advice, to Josiah Jacobsen-Grocott for sharing his insight, to Patrick Lutz for pointing out an omission on the original version of this paper and suggesting an improvement to \hyperref[invnotunif]{Theorem~\ref{invnotunif}}, and to Beth Pcheco for her thoughtful suggestions.
 The author was supported by the Secretaría de Ciencia, Humanidades, Tecnología e Innovación of México through scholarship number 836694.